JowoScript/JowoScript/README.md

      alt="Kingdom Studio Version 0.2.1 Command Prompt By Creator Technology Revesion"
      width="100%" height="100%"></img>

-#### Only Product Of PT JowoScript Technology Indonesia support in kingdom studio
+#### Only Product Of PT JowoScript Technology Indonesia support in kingdom studio and has ben protected by the law
 <img src="Kingdom Studio Version 0.1.12 fiture create a new project.png"
      title="Only Product Of PT JowoScript Technology Indonesia support in kingdom studio" alt="Only Product Of PT JowoScript Technology Indonesia support in kingdom studio"